clojurists-together/clojuriststogether.org/content/news/2023/2023 Long Term Projects Mar Apr Updates.md

 ### honeysql

-During March/April, HoneySQL saw four new releases, which were mostly an even split between improving documentation and expanding ANSI SQL support.
+During March/April, HoneySQL saw four new releases, which were mostly an even split between improving documentation and expanding ANSI SQL support.<br>
-Many of the questions I see about HoneySQL on Slack (and other places) suggest deficiencies in the documentation so, while I try to answer those questions directly on Slack, I also tend to create GitHub issues for them to see if I can improve the documentation in those areas.
+Many of the questions I see about HoneySQL on Slack (and other places) suggest deficiencies in the documentation so, while I try to answer those questions directly on Slack, I also tend to create GitHub issues for them to see if I can improve the documentation in those areas.<br>
 Some of the ANSI SQL improvements including support for `INTERVAL`, keyword arguments in function calls, nested `JOIN`, standardizing `TRUNCATE` syntax, and `WITH ORDINALITY`.
-There were also bug fixes and documentation improvements around `DO UPDATE SET` and a number of other constructs.
+There were also bug fixes and documentation improvements around `DO UPDATE SET` and a number of other constructs.<br>

 I'd also like to give a special shout-out to [Eugene Pakhomov](https://github.com/p-himik) who contributed three pull requests to the release that went out in early March.